All Episodes

 But it was five years.

-I wouldn't trade them for anything because I saw aspects of life I would have never seen if I remained behind a glass booth microphone, uh, met people I wouldn't have otherwise met.
+I wouldn't trade them for anything because I saw aspects of life I would have never seen if I remained behind a glass booth microphone, met people I wouldn't have otherwise met.

-It all worked out.
+Oh, it worked out.

-I wouldn't have people.
+I wouldn't have pieces.

 Do you have any regrets?

-No, it wouldn't change anything.
+No, wouldn't change anything.

 It's all led me to where I am.

-But I had I had no conformist desires whatsoever.
+But I had no conformist desires whatsoever.

 Yeah, I wanted to be in the establishment.